rtang03/fabric-cd/DEVELOPMENT.md

 # kubectl get cm istio-sidecar-injector -n istio-system -o yaml | sed -e 's/"rewriteAppHTTPProbe": true/"rewriteAppHTTPProbe": false/' | kubectl apply -f -
 ```

+**Compatibility issues**
+Notice that the current version of istio (v1.4.x) provided by GKE is too low version.
+The addon of istio v1.7, like kiali and prometheus
+do not work well.
+No traffic metric is able to capture in control plane.
+Still, istio traffic is fine.

 ### Cloud DNS
 **Update Cloud Private Zone DNS**